joshmiller83/commerce_slurp/README.md

 4. You may want to modify the start/end time (meant to be 6am - 5pm to "mask" the crawling nature of the program)
 5. You may also modify the "cron" which simply changes a "meta" refresh tag that loads index.php

 The initialized database will start to create a long list of extensions based on "sources."
 Most of the sources are search result pages on drupal.org.
-This is the most "reliable" method of getting at new modules, assuming the
+This is the most "reliable" method of getting at new commerce modules.

 How it works
 ------------